nshweta90/Mancala-kalaha-game/README.md

 Web Based  game to Play traditional Mancala/Kalaha .
 The backend uses spring boot framework to expose the REST APIs for the game.
-More details of the API can be explored with Swagger Url of application To start playing game
+More details of the API can be explored with [Swagger](http://localhost:8080/swagger-ui/index.html) Url of application.

+Game Instructions:
+-
-   load the game from  http://localhost:8080/  or the hosted url http://<host>:<port>
+   -load the game from  http://localhost:8080/  or the hosted url http://\<host\>:\<port\> \
-   Enter user names and start the game.
+   -Enter user names and start the game. \
-   You will be indicated with player who is next to play.
+   -You will be indicated with player who is next to play.

 Technologies used :
 -